Supervisory Control of Quantum Discrete Event Systems: Supervisory Control of QDES

 \subsection{Supervisory Control of QDES simulated with isolated cut-point languages}

-In this section we consider QDES to be simulated with the languages (say $L$) of cut-point $\lambda$ isolated by an $\rho$, and the controlled language by quantum supervisor ${\cal S}$ is required to belong to this language $L$.
+In this section we study {\it nonblocking} problem in QDES.
+In this case, it is more suitsble to consider QDES simulated with the languages (say $L$) of cut-point $\lambda$ isolated by an $\rho$, and the controlled language by quantum supervisor ${\cal S}$ is required to belong to this language $L$.
+Our main purpose is to establish {\it nonblocking} quantum supervisor theorem in QDES.

+First, we would recall {\it nonblocking} problem in classical DES \cite{book1, book2}.
+Let a DES modeled by finite automaton $G=(Q,\Sigma,\delta,q_{0},Q_{m})$.
+Then $G$ is called {\it nonblocking} if $pr(L_m(G))=L(G)$.
+That is, for any feasible input string $s$, input string $st$ will reach a marked state for some string $t$.
+Let $S$ be a supervisor.
+Then the language marked by $S/G$ is defined as:

+The DES modeled by $L(S/G)$ is {\it nonblocking} if $L(S/G)= pr (L_{m}(S/G)).$ In practice, $L(S/G)$ being {\it nonblocking} is important since it leads to each string in $L(S/G)$ together with some more input string being able to reach a marked state.